vitorcruzfaculdade/sysboost.sh/README.md

 ## 🧰 What is sysboost?

 `sysboost.sh` is your open-source, all-in-one command-line ally to clean, speed up, secure, and enhance your Ubuntu LTS (GNOME) system — without breaking things.
 It uses **only official Ubuntu repositories** or trusted sources — no sketchy downloads, no surprises.
 Every line is human-readable and auditable.
+> ⚠️ Based on personal preferences.
+Review & back up your system before use.

 From disabling telemetry and junk cleanup to boosting gaming performance, supporting virtualization, compression formats, l
 - 🎮 **Gaming-Ready**: GameMode, MangoHUD, Vulkan, drivers for Intel/AMD/NVIDIA, Steam — and tweaks for maximum FPS.